Nu-SCPTheme/scipnet/src/deeds/README.md

 ## Operations:

-* `/sys/page/vote` - Expects parameter `rating` of value -1, 0, or 1.
+* `/sys/page/vote` - Rate the page.
+Expects parameter `rating` of value -1, 0, or 1.
 Expects result value `rating`, containing the new rating for the page, in return.
+* `/sys/page/edit-lock` - Set an edit lock on the page.
+Expects result value `seconds`, describing how many seconds the user has for the edit lock.
+* `/sys/page/edit` - Edits the page.
+Expects parameters `src`, `title` and `comment.